Energy inequalities for cutoff functions of $p$-energies on metric measure spaces: Proof of Theorem

-The proof of the elliptic Harnack inequality is classical and relies on the standard Nash-Moser-De Giorgi iteration technique, with the cutoff Sobolev inequality supplying the necessary cutoff functions.
+The proof of \ref{eq_EHI} is classical and relies on the standard Nash--Moser--De Giorgi iteration technique, with \ref{eq_CS} supplying the necessary cutoff functions.
+While \hyperlink{eq_LSC}{\text{LSC}}, \ref{eq_EHIann} follow as byproducts of the mean value inequality and the weak Harnack inequality.
 We divide the proof into the following steps.

 For the first step, we have the following Sobolev inequality.
+The proof is standard; see \cite{BCLS95,BM95,HK95,MS95,CG98,CHS01,Sal02}, and is therefore omitted.